Teddy34/gatsby-blog/blog/2019-09-14/index.md

 );
 ```

 This is my experience that it's better to build opposite functions based on only one implementation.
 In imperative programming, a small `!`  is often used, but as we are manipulating functions, having a function that wraps another one and returns the opposite boolean is very useful.
-Classic point free style bonus, it also reads very well and is hard to typo.
+Classic point-free style bonus, it also reads very well and is hard to typo.

-This function is accompagnied by a lost of small utilities that perform also dumb things like `eq`, `isNull`, `isNil`, and others.
+This function is accompanied by a lot of small utilities that perform also dumb things like `eq`, `isNull`, `isNil`, and others.
 The spirit is the same.
-By the same occasion, we stopped spending time of the best way to detect `null` from `undefined` or checking is a number is really a number.
+By the same occasion, we stopped spending time on the best way to detect `null` from `undefined` or checking is a number is really a number.
 Time is better spent elsewhere, believe me...

 #### map vs reduce vs forEach

 48 `map`, 5 `reduce` are 5 `forEach`.
-Wow I didn't expected to have so few reduces and so many forEach.
+Wow, I didn't expect to have so few reduces and so many forEach.
 After close examination, all the `forEach` are justified.
 If you are not familiar with those, they are the bread and butter of every FP article out there.
 One often unquoted benefit is the reduction in bug density due to the avoidance of index manipulation.
 In the same spirit, the team favors functional tools to perform direct access to specific elements in an array (`head`, `tail`) or array destructuring.
 But let's go back to our iterators.

 `map` usage seems pretty standard to me.
 The idea of a type transformation (think projection) applied to a list can be applied everywhere.
 One might wonder why we do not use the native `Array.prototype.map`.
 Again we don't have a specific rule about it, but Lodash's map applies to object and map collections, can use the builtin `get` style iterator and benefit from the curry/data-last FP combo.
-Of course it means a lot of unaries easy to name, reuse, test and compose.
+Of course, it means a lot of unaries easy to name, reuse, test and compose.

-`reduce` might a FP star, but in the end, Lodash's utilities, probably often built on top of `reduce` solves most of our use cases.
-I would still recommend the function for studying.
-I was expecting that some of the heavy FP recipes that we use might be one day refactored in a high performance unreadable piece of code relying on `reduce` or older fast loop tools, but, after some iterations on performance analysis, none of these have been flagged for a rewrite.
+`reduce` might an FP star, but in the end, Lodash's utilities, probably often built on top of `reduce` solves most of our use cases.
+I would still recommend the function for studying purposes.
+I was expecting that some of the heavy FP recipes that we use might be one day refactored in a high-performance unreadable piece of code relying on `reduce` or older fast loop tools, but, after some iterations on performance analysis, none of these have been flagged for a rewrite.
 Speaking of performance, we have what I would consider a high number of `memoize` imports in the codebase, especially after having most of the expensive stuff in redux selectors already using memoization techniques from the fantastic `reselect` library.

 I have a personal hatred for `forEach`.
 I have countless times seen people use in code interview as a poor's man `map` or `reduce`.
 The indication that it returns `undefined` should hint that something is off.
-My understanding of the function is that it should used only to manage side effects (and indeed, all of our cases fall into this category after close examination).
+My understanding of the function is that it should be used only to manage side effects (and indeed, all of our cases fall into this category after close examination).

-In case you are asking yourselve, there are no `while`, `for` or `for of` statements in our project.
+In case you are asking yourselves, there is no `while`, `for` or `for of` statements in our project.

 #### cond

 I already wrote about `cond` [earlier](https://codingwithjs.rocks/blog/better-branching-with-lodash-cond).
-I really love the function and one might wonder why we only have 10 imports.
+I love the function and one might wonder why we only have 10 imports.
 The number of `if` and ternaries is much much bigger.
-That can be explained easily by the fact that we have very few complex branching in our code base and the vast majority of them are using cond.
+That can be explained easily by the fact that we have very few complex branching in our codebase and the vast majority of them are using cond.
 Redux's selector still relies on nice old `switch` statements.

 #### FP specifics (constant, identity, tap, stubTrue, etc.)

-Finally there are a list of contenders that can seems very strange for an imperative programmer.
-These are mostly simple functional wrappers that fit well the API of not only our tools, but all the JS ecosystem and base language. `curry` should need no introduction at this stage (if so, you've missed a link to a nice article in the Lodash...
+Finally, there is a list of contenders that can seem very strange for an imperative programmer.
+These are mostly simple functional wrappers that fit well the API of not only our tools but all the JS ecosystem and base language. `curry` should need no introduction at this stage (if so, you've missed a link to a nice article in the Lodash...
 FP section).

 `constant` returns a function that returns the same value it was created with.
 Its main role can be found in our `cond` functions.
-It can easily be replaced by a small arrow functions like `() => 2` but it for me it reduces the cognitive load to have plain english instead of a function expression and helps when talking about code.
+It can easily be replaced by a small arrow function like `() => 2` but it for me it reduces the cognitive load to have plain English instead of a function expression and helps when talking about code.

 ```js
 import { cond, constant, identity, stubTrue } from 'lodash/fp';